jtsang4/make-real/README.md

 This repo makes some changes to original repo to make the app:

-1. 🖥️ Support call customizing OpenAI API endpoint on the backend by environment variables
+1. 🖥️ Support call customizing OpenAI API endpoint on the backend
 2. 🐳 Deploy by Docker with preconfigured API key
+3. 🔐 Support authentication by credential

 ## Usage